hkevin01/ajax-repeat-continuous-call/docs/WORKFLOW.md

-# Development Workflow
+# WORKFLOW

+This document describes the development workflow for the ajax-repeat-continuous-call project.

 ## Branching Strategy
-- Use `main` for stable releases
+- Use `master` for stable releases
-- Use `dev` for active development
-- Feature branches: `feature/<name>`
-- Bugfix branches: `bugfix/<name>`
+- Create feature branches for new features (`feature/<name>`)
-- Pull requests must be reviewed before merging
+- Use pull requests for merging changes

-## CI/CD Pipeline
+## CI/CD Pipelines
-- GitHub Actions for build, test, and deploy
+- GitHub Actions automate build, test, and deploy
-- Automated linting and formatting checks
-- Run unit tests on every push and PR
-- Deploy to staging on successful test pass
-- Manual approval for production deploys
+- Workflows are defined in `.github/workflows/`
+- All commits and pull requests trigger automated tests

-## Code Review Process
+## Code Review
-- All PRs require at least one approval
+- All changes require code review via pull requests
-- Use issue and PR templates for consistency
+- Use PR templates for consistency
-- Check for code style, documentation, and test coverage
-- Address review comments before merging

-## Issue Management
-- Use labels for bug, enhancement, documentation, etc.
-- Assign issues to milestones
-- Link PRs to relevant issues
+- CODEOWNERS file defines reviewers

-## Security
+## Deployment
-- Report vulnerabilities via SECURITY.md
+- Automated deployment via GitHub Actions
-- Review dependencies for known issues
+- Manual deployment scripts available in `scripts/`

+## Contribution
+- Follow guidelines in `CONTRIBUTING.md`
+- All contributors must sign off on changes